HPH-Fabrication-Addins/cinx-api-docs/source/includes/_rfqs.md

 `GET`

-This request will be used to get a CINX Template for an RFQ.
+This endpoint will be used to get a CINX Template for an RFQ.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/template/rfq**